k2datascience/ds-foundations/2-nosql-scraping.md

 ### <a name="section-a"></a>1.
 NoSQL and Databases

 NoSQL encompasses a wide variety of different database technologies that were developed in response to the demands presented in building modern applications.
 Relational databases were not designed to cope with the scale and agility challenges that face modern applications, nor were they built to take advantage of the commodity storage and processing power available today.
-In this module we will cover some unique features of a NoSQL database.
+In this module, we will cover some unique features of a NoSQL database.

 #### History
 NoSQL was developed in late 2000s to deal with limitations of SQL databases, especially scalability, multi-structured data, geo-distribution and agile development sprints.
 NoSQL is not a campaign against the SQL language.
 NoSQL stands for “Not Only SQL.”
 It provides more possibilities beyond the classic relational approach of data persistence to the developers.